alexsabr/yana/README.md

 `make dock` to create the latest docker image
-`make run` to launch the yana docker image on port 8080
+`make run-compose` to launch all the containers of the yana project

+Configure the environment of the containers by modifying the docker/.env file.